 The Executive Committee shall include current officers, past officers of the Council, and current chairs of standing Council committees, and shall serve as a planning committee.
 The Executive Committee may serve as a nominating committee for Council appointments and elections.
 The Executive Committee may meet with the officers of the University upon their request, or upon request of a majority of the Executive Committee, or by direction of the Council.
 No formal votes shall be taken at such consultations, nor shall the Executive Committee take any action without Council approval.

 Section 1.
 Jurisdiction.

-Section 2.
-Awards The Council may develop awards that recognize its members, officers, or staff-at-large.
+The Council may develop awards that recognize its members, officers, or staff.
 Procedures and criteria for these awards shall be determined either through standing committees, ad hoc committees and/or the Executive Committee.
-Current examples are the Karen Dolan award and the annual awards presented to outgoing officers.

 Article VII: Amendments and Revisions

-Discussion is encouraged following both the first and second readings.
-Changes to the proposed revision or amendment may be proposed following the third reading.
+i) Discussion is encouraged following the first reading.
+Changes to the proposed revision or amendment will publically accessible following the first reading.

 ii) A majority of voting members present must approve moving the revision or amendment to the second reading.